dantasfiles/nj-covid19-vaccine-location-guide/index.md

 > *This page is not affiliated with the state of NJ nor any of the healthcare providers listed here.
 The information here may be inaccurate or out-of-date.
 New Jersey has an **[official COVID-19 vaccine location list](https://covid19.nj.gov/pages/covid-19-vaccine-locations-for-eligible-recipients)**.
 Please visit that page for the most up-to-date and accurate information.*

-Tip: Follow the Facebook page of the location you are trying to use.
-Click  `...` -> `Follow Settings` -> `Notifications` -> `Posts` -> `Standard` to have your phone buzz when the location makes a new post, hopefully about vaccine availability.
-For more tips, **[view a list of past webinars on NJ vaccine distribution](presentations)**

 ---

 ## **Search for appointments on online scheduling system**
-*If listing is "opens sporadically," put a notification on their facebook page as described above*
+*Many of these locations only open their registration pages for brief periods as they receive vaccine doses.
+To be able to reserve a spot, follow the Facebook page of the location you are trying to use.
+Click  `...` -> `Follow Settings` -> `Notifications` -> `Posts` -> `Standard` to have your phone buzz when the location makes a new post, hopefully about vaccine availability. *

 | Site | County | Special |
 | --- | --- | --- |